 Perhaps the best way to improve your job prospects is by formal study.
 A master’s qualification is the next logical step if you already have a bachelor’s degree.
 Many programs will help you in the marketing world, such as an online master’s in communication or multimedia.
 Be sure to choose a degree that focuses on the aspects of marketing that are most relevant to your passions and goals, and dedicate yourself 100% to your studies.

 People often struggle to get ahead in their careers because they don’t have clear goals.
 Without an idea of what you’re aiming for, it’s hard to know what steps to take to get there.
 Take some time out and think deeply about where you want to be in one, three, and five years – then break those big goals down into more manageable mini-ones to get started.

 If you work in marketing, you already know your online image’s importance.
 With that in mind, what does yours say about you?
-Take a look at your social media platforms and personal website (if you have one) with a critical eye, and ensure that they give potential employers the impression you want.
+Look at your social media platforms and personal websites (if you have one) with a critical eye, and ensure that they give potential employers the impression you want.

 Polish your resume